MIDDLE EAST

 • Due to the volatile situation in the Middle East and for operational reasons the Lufthansa Group Airlines will continue to suspend flights to the following destinations.

-• Dubai through July 11
+• Dubai through September 13

-• Tel Aviv through June 30
+• Tel Aviv gradually restarted

 • Amman through October 24